NGSolve/ngsPETSc/paper/paper.md

 In particular, by combining PETSc, NETGEN, and NGSolve within ngsPETSc the following new features are available:

 - PETSc Krylov solvers, including flexible and pipelined variants, are available in NGSolve.
-They can be used both with NGSolve matrix-free operators and NGSolve block matrices.
+They can be used both with NGSolve matrix-free operators and NGSolve block matrices;
-- PETSc preconditioners can be used as building blocks inside the NGSolve preconditioning infrastructure;
+- PETSc preconditioners can be used as building blocks within the NGSolve preconditioning infrastructure;
 - PETSc nonlinear solvers are available in NGSolve, including advanced line search and trust region Newton-based methods;
-- high order meshes constructed in NETGEN together with adaptive mesh refinement and mesh hierarchies for geometric multigrid are now available in Firedrake [@Firedrake];
+- high order meshes constructed in NETGEN are now available in Firedrake [@Firedrake], enabling adaptive mesh refinement and curved mesh hierarchies for geometric multigrid.

-In conclusion, ngsPETSc is a lightweight, user-friendly interface that bridges the gap between NETGEN, NGSolve, and PETSc, building on top of petsc4py. ngsPETsc aims to assist with the solution of challenging PDEs on complex geometries, enriching the already powerful capabilities of NETGEN, NGSolve, and Firedrake.
+In conclusion, ngsPETSc is a lightweight, user-friendly interface that bridges the gap between NETGEN, NGSolve, and PETSc, building on top of petsc4py. ngsPETsc aims to assist with the solution of challenging PDEs on complex geometries, enriching the already powerful capabilities of NETGEN, NGSolve, PETSc, and Firedrake.

 # Examples